simonava5/Final-Project-for-Programming-and-Scripting/README.md

 Using pandas software library, open file irisdata.csv.

+You can find the code I created to analyse this dataset in **Irisdata1.py** file.

 **Line 19 and 22**
-Before diving deep into this data set, I quickly pulled up first and last 10 rows of the data to check that everything is looking correct.
+Before diving deep into this data set, I quickly pulled up first and last 5 rows of the data to check that everything looks correct and that it matches the csv file I uploaded with the Iris Data Set.

-`data.head(10)`
-`data.tail(10)`
+`data.head(5)`

-First 5 rows of the data set:
+First 5 rows of the data set:`

+TABLE 1.

 sepal_length |  sepal_width | petal_length | petal_width |species
 ------------ | ------------ | ------------ | ----------- |-------